iecse/OrderOfChaos_TechTatva2025/15.The Corridor of Eternal Night/The Corridor of Eternal Night  .md

 Your mission: Determine whether Arun can reach the end of the corridor (past stone n) without being trapped forever in the abyss.

 ##  Input
-The first line reveals an integer t (1 ≤ t ≤ 1000) — the number of trials.
+The first line reveals an integer t  — the number of trials.

 Each trial contains:

-- Two integers n, x (1 ≤ n, x ≤ 10) — the number of stones and the lifespan of the lantern’s sigil.
+- Two integers n, x  — the number of stones and the lifespan of the lantern’s sigil.

-- A sequence of n integers a1, a2, …, an (ai ∈ {0,1}) — the fate of each stone.
+- A sequence of n integers a1, a2, …, an  — the fate of each stone.

     - 0 → shining stone.